-Foreign Policy Experts Concerned About Idea Of A Preemptive Strike Against North Korea
+Experts Concerned About Idea Of A Preemptive Strike Against North Korea

-Foreign Policy Experts Concerned About Idea Of A Preemptive Strike Against North Korea
+Experts Concerned About Idea Of A Preemptive Strike Against North Korea

-The White House is no longer considering its choice for the next ambassador to South Korea.
-The withdrawal of Victor Cha as a candidate comes as an apparent result of differing views on the idea of using a preemptive strike against North Korea.
+The White House's withdrawal of Victor Cha as a candidate for ambassador to South Korea comes as an apparent result of differing views on the idea of using a preemptive strike against North Korea.

 KELLY MCEVERS, HOST: